 - Tai of Questionable Content combines this with Flash Mob for interesting results.

 - The protagonists in Weregeek participate in a Minds Eye Theater vampire LARP and, less often, a fantasy boffer LARP.
-In one arc they also inadvertantly stumble into a horror LARP without knowing it.
-Most recently they've joined a werewolf Minds Eye Theater game.
+In one arc they also inadvertently stumble into a horror LARP without knowing it.
+Then they joined a werewolf Minds Eye Theater game.
+Then came an arc that took place during a SCAdian style weekend.
+Then it was revealed that the entire Hunter/Geek war was an elaborate LARP.
+To mixed fan reaction.

 - PvP has an arc where the magazine's staff decides to engage in a boffer LARP as part of a company picnic.
 They end up sharing a park with Civil War re-enactors, which leads to some "who's dorkier" tension.